mercurius-js/mercurius/README.md

   * `gateway.services`: Service[] An array of GraphQL services that are part of the gateway
     * `service.name`: A unique name for the service.
 Required.
     * `service.url`: The url of the service endpoint.
 Required
+    * `service.wsUrl`: The url of the websocket endpoint
     * `service.rewriteHeaders`: `Function` A function that gets the original headers as a parameter and returns an object containing values that should be added to the headers

 #### queryDepth example